 According to Bain & Company, innovative trends are about to radically change the luxury market and create new values

-According to a recent study by Bain & Company "The Future of Luxury: A Look Into Tomorrow to Understand Today", the luxury market has posted sales of € 1.171 billion in 2018 and is expected to continue to rise until 2025.
+According to a recent study by Bain & Company "The Future of Luxury: A Look Into Tomorrow to Understand Today", the luxury market in 2018 has posted sales of € 1.171 billion and is expected to continue to rise until 2025.
 Luxury goods and cars have the largest market share with a total of 64%.

 The consumption of personal luxury goods should be the main driver for future development.